stackadoc/newsletter-wizard-public/README.md

 1. Fork this repository
 2. Go to your repository's Settings > Secrets and variables > Actions
+3. Copy the workflow: `mkdir -p .github/workflows/ && cp newsletter_workflow.example.yml .github/workflows/newsletter.yml`
-3. Add all the required secrets from the `.env.example` file in the root of the project
+4. Add all the required secrets from the `.env.example` file in the root of the project
-4. The workflow will automatically run daily at 13:00 UTC (if schedule is uncommented)
+5. The workflow will automatically run daily at 13:00 UTC (if schedule is uncommented)
-5. You can also trigger it manually from the Actions tab
+6. You can also trigger it manually from the Actions tab